Chicago (band): 2000s

-In 2000, the band licensed their entire recorded output to Rhino Records, after having recorded it at Columbia Records and Warner Bros.
+In 2002, the band licensed their entire recorded output to Rhino Records, after having recorded it at Columbia Records and Warner Bros.
 Records.
-In 2002, Rhino released a two-disc compilation, The Very Best of Chicago: Only The Beginning, which spanned the band's career.
+In 2002, Rhino released a two-disc compilation, The Very Best of: Only the Beginning, which spanned the band's career.
 The compilation made the Top 40 and sold over 2 million copies in the U.S. Rhino also began releasing remastered versions of all of the band's Columbia-era albums.
 The following year, the band released their most comprehensive compilation to date in the form of a box set, simply titled The Box.
 In October 2003, Rhino reissued Chicago XXV: The Christmas Album, along with six new recordings, as What's It Gonna Be, Santa?.

 The American cable music channel VH1 featured the band in an episode of its Behind the Music series, "Chicago: Behind the Music", season 1, episode 133.
 The episode first aired on October 15, 2000.

 In 2004, 2005, and 2009, Chicago toured with Earth, Wind & Fire.

 On March 21, 2006, their first all-new studio album since Twenty 1 arrived with Chicago XXX.
 It was produced by Jay DeMarcus, bassist/vocalist with the country trio Rascal Flatts, who was a long-time fan of Chicago and had cited the group as an influence on him as a musician in a previous fan letter to Jason Scheff.
 It also marked the first time the band's music was available as a digital download.
 The album peaked at No. 41 in the U.S., spawning two minor adult contemporary hits: "Feel" and "Love Will Come Back".
 Two songs from this album, "Feel" and "Caroline", were performed live during Chicago's fall 2005 tour.

 Chicago made multi-week appearances at the MGM Grand Las Vegas in March, May and October 2006.
 In July 2006, the band made a series of U.S. appearances with Huey Lewis and the News.

 On October 2, 2007, Rhino Records released the two-disc The Best of Chicago: 40th Anniversary Edition (Chicago XXXI), a new greatest hits compilation spanning their entire forty years, similar to The Very Best of: Only the Beginning, released five years earlier.

 In 2008, Stone of Sisyphus – once known as the aborted Chicago XXII, now listed officially as Chicago XXXII – was released with an expanded format.

 Drew Hester, who was the percussionist and drummer for the Foo Fighters, joined the band in January 2009 to temporarily fill in for an ill Imboden, and continued with the band as a percussionist upon Imboden's return later in the year.
 In August 2009, Champlin was fired from the band.
 He was replaced by Grammy-nominated keyboardist Lou Pardini, who had worked with Stevie Wonder and Santana.